OvercastCommunity/overcastcommunity.github.io/_posts/2020-02-07-Hello-Overcast.md

 ## Are you going to host tournaments?

 Tournaments take quite a bit of effort, and we only have one server, so there would be very unlikely of any tournaments.
-We would also be unable to provide a pricepool.
+We would also be unable to provide a prizepool.
 Please remember, OCC is not OCN.

 ## Can I build and submit maps I made?